Zutari-CoDe/getting-started/README.md

 ### Minimum required workflow (*dev-main*)
 At a minimum, a *dev-main* branching strategy should be employed.
 Active development occurs on the *dev* branch, which is merged into the *main* branch once a stable and tested solution is developed.
 A fully functioning version repository should be maintained on the *main* branch that is used in production.

-A more comprehensive git-workflow can be employed for larger codebases, as is recommended by the Data Science team.
+A more comprehensive git-workflow can be employed for a larger codebase, as is recommended by the Data Science team.
 This enables the development of new features, deploying quick bug fixes and testing new developments prior to release as a working version.

 [<img src="https://nvie.com/img/main-branches@2x.png">](https://nvie.com/posts/a-successful-git-branching-model/).